-Materials Flow through Industry Supply Chain Modeling Tool
+Materials Flows through Industry Supply Chain Modeling Tool

-NREL developed the Materials Flow through Industry (MFI) modeling tool to track the material and energy demands from the manufacturing supply chain.
+NREL's Materials Flows through Industry (MFI) modeling tool tracks the material and energy demands from manufacturing supply chains.

-The MFI tool is a cradle-to-gate, linear network model of the U.S. industrial sector.
-It can model a wide range of manufacturing scenarios, including changes in production technology and increases in industrial energy efficiency.
-It also performs supply chain scale analyses to quantify the impacts and benefits of next-generation technologies and materials at that scale.
+The tool is a linear network model of the U.S. industrial sector.
+It can model a range of manufacturing scenarios, including the effects of changes in production technology and increases in industrial energy efficiency.
+The tool performs supply chain analyses to quantify the impacts and benefits of next-generation technologies and materials at that scale.

-The MFI tool was developed with support from the U.S. Department of Energy Advanced Manufacturing Office's Strategic Analysis team.
+The MFI tool was developed with support from the U.S. Department of Energy's Advanced Manufacturing and Industrial Decarbonization Offices Strategic Analysis team.

-Next-generation technologies may be more energy and emissions intensive than current technology.
+Next-generation technologies may be more energy- and emissions-intensive than current technologies.
 However, they have the potential for reduced material and energy consumption in upstream or downstream processing stages.
 Use of the MFI tool will help manufacturers evaluate this potential, leading them to fully understand the benefits and consequences of technology deployment.

 Learn more about NREL's manufacturing analysis capabilities.